Cold brewed coffee is typically made using coarse grounds because they're easier to strain and help keep sediment down during a long steep.

 Some people prefer it a little weaker and will only steep for 12 hours, but I find that the flavor isn’t as strong.

-Either way, you can have a taste every few hours until your cold brew has the right amount of strength for you.
+Either way, you can have a taste every few hours until your cold brew has the desired strength for you.

 As a finer coffee grind is used for this recipe, observing the cold brew and having a taste in between will be the best way to check that it’s not too overpowering for your taste.

-The finer coffee grounds can easily over-extract, leaving you with a less enjoyable flavor.
+The finer coffee grounds can easily over-extract, resulting in a less enjoyable flavor.

 What kind of coffee beans work best for this recipe?

-If you want to know about some amazing coffee beans to use, you can check out my recommendations here for cold brew.
+If you’re looking for some amazing coffee beans for cold brew, you can check out my recommendations here.

 Espresso beans and coffee beans comparison.

-Also, make sure to grind your coffee beans fresh just before brewing for the best results.
+Additionally, ensure that you grind your coffee beans fresh just before brewing for optimal results.

 How to make cold brew with fine ground coffee